rockisch/mhf-launcher/README.md

 ## Supported Servers

 For now, only servers using the latest version of [this fork](https://github.com/rockisch/Erupe-1) will work with the new launcher.

+## Contributing

+- If you feel there's a inconsistency with the original launcher or you want to improve upon the existing designs, feel free to open a PR or an issue.
+- Language translation help is always appreaciated!
+  - If you want help with translation to an already supported language, just edit corresponding the `locale/<id>.ftl` file.
+  - If you want to translate the laucher to a new language, duplicate `locale/en.ftl` and rename it to the correct language code.
+It's Ok to not fully translate the file, the launcher already falls back to english when it can't find a translation.